-Approval of the proposed NSL renewal will support Metro's longstanding practice to allow solid waste generated in the Metro region to be transported to disposal sites located outside of the region provided that the transporter applies for and receives Metro authorization.
+Approval of the proposed NSL will support Metro's longstanding practice to allow solid waste generated in the Metro region to be transported to disposal sites located outside of the region provided that the transporter applies for and receives Metro authorization.

-POLICY QUESTION
+POLICY OUESTION

-Should Metro Council approve the resolution and grant the Chief Operating Officer authority to issue a renewed NSL, as provided in Metro Code Chapter 5.05.110, to The Boeing Company to deliver up to 1,000 tons of putrescible waste per calendar year to the Covanta Waste-to-Energy facility?
+Should Metro Council approve the resolution and grant the Chief Operating Officer authority to issue a new NSL, as provided in Metro Code Chapter 5.05.110, to Martin Brower to deliver up to 400 tons per calendar year of putrescible waste to the Covanta Waste-to-Energy facility?